When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 If you take a stroll through my website, I’m sure you’ll love how sleek the experience is.

-This website creation process took me 9 days (precisely 87 hours).
-One day to map out the concept and research ideas, two days to write the website copy, three slow days to edit the copy, and three days to design it—and every single hour spent was totally worth it.
+This website creation process took me 9 days (precisely 83 hours).
+One day to map out the concept and research ideas, two days to write the website copy, three slow days to edit the copy, and three days to design it.
+You’ll agree with me that every single hour spent was totally worth it.
+Right?

 5. My values